thousandbrainsproject/tbp.monty/rfcs/000_guidance_on_using_llms.md

 ### Quality Concerns
 - As with RFCs, we have found that our code-base is out-of-distribution, and the quality of code written by LLMs, while superficially correct, often is not.
-- Similarly, Monty is fundamentally about developing sensorimotor AI that can succeed in emobidied settings.
+- Similarly, Monty is fundamentally about developing sensorimotor AI that can succeed in embodied settings.
 These are precisely the settings that LLMs struggle to perform in, and so once again we have found they frequently provide incorrect, logically inconsistent solutions.
-- LLM code is often verbose, or results in excessive, unecessary changes to the code.
+- LLM code is often verbose, or results in excessive, unnecessary changes to the code.

 Due to the above reasons, LLM-generated code can take a great deal of time to review and debug.
 This can be avoided when PRs are written with intent by a person.

 ### Legal Concerns
 - There are non-trivial legal concerns around contamination of code when using LLMs.
-See for example, [this recent study](https://arxiv.org/html/2408.02487v1), which demonstrates that LLM generated code can violate copyright restrictions in a significant number of cases.
+See for example, [this recent study](https://arxiv.org/html/2408.02487v1), which demonstrates that LLM-generated code can violate copyright restrictions in a significant number of cases.
 - A cornerstone of the Thousand Brains Project is its open source nature, and this motivates our use of an MIT licence when we distribute our code.
-However, the inadvertant integration of copyright protected code into `thousandbrainsproject/tbp.monty` could jeapordize this approach, disrupting any distributions of the platform.
+However, the inadvertent integration of copyright-protected code into `thousandbrainsproject/tbp.monty` could jeopardize this approach, disrupting any distributions of the platform.

 ### Take-Aways